Sunday, July 24, 2022

 Smith tells an intricate tale, and the story builds and builds to a fiery climax.
 It would make a hell of a movie.
 Sadly, I got a little impatient waiting to get to that climax.
 It might be that I had some kick-ass books in my “To Be Read” pile or it was a story that just wasn’t engaging me, but the last third became a bit of a slog.
 Eh, it happens.
 Maybe if he threw just one giant crab into the mix…

 Still, it’s hard to not recommend any books by the master.
 Especially with Smith’s recent passing, we have to savor every word he has written.
+The Les Edwards cover here is worth the price of admission, too!

 This review originally appeared in Midnight Magazine #9, March, 2022.